d031182/modeling-in-sap-data-warehouse-cloud/README.md

 # Modeling in SAP Data Warehouse Cloud
 ## Description

-This repository aims to provide best practices and how-to guidelines into modeling in SAP Data Warehouse Cloud by building a real working reference data model in a step by step approach.
+This repository aims to onboard new users into Modeling in SAP Data Warehouse Cloud in the most practical manner.
+For that you will build a real working data model, which will highlight specific features and functions.
 During the journey there will be addtional tips and explanations on various modeling concepts.

 ## Overview